Caring for paper collections

 - Polyvinyl chloride (PVC) plastic sleeves

-- Paperclips, elastic bands, staples, Post-it notes, self-adhesive tapes and lables
+- Paperclips, elastic bands, staples, Post-it notes, self-adhesive tapes and labels

 - Dry mount adhesive